-Condition No. Condition Survey plan approval (s223) conditions applicable to each stage 77.
+Condition No. Condition Survey plan approval (s223) conditions applicable to each stage 76.
 Survey Plan The Consent Holder must submit a survey plan for each respective stage in general accordance with the approved resource consent subdivision plans referenced in Condition 1.
 Stages may be carried out in any sequence and in such a way that all lots will have legal road frontage at time of title issue.
-78. Amalgamation Conditions JOALs 4009 - 4011, 4015 & 4021 will be subject to Section 220(1)(b)(iv) of the RMA by their owners as tenants in common in the said shares as detailed in the Amalgamation Conditions detailed on the approved resource consent subdivision plans referenced in Condition 1 and must be shown on the survey plan.
-79. JOALs 4001 - 4008, 4012 - 4014 & 4017 - 4020 will be subject to Section 220(1)(b)(ii) of the RMA and will be held in the same Record of Title as detailed on the approved resource consent subdivision plans referenced in Condition 1 and must be shown on the survey plan 80.
+77. Amalgamation Conditions JOALs 4009 - 4011, 4015 & 4021 will be subject to Section 220(1)(b)(iv) of the RMA by their owners as tenants in common in the said shares as detailed in the Amalgamation Conditions detailed on the approved resource consent subdivision plans referenced in Condition 1 and must be shown on the survey plan.
+78. JOALs 4001 - 4008, 4012 - 4014 & 4017 - 4020 will be subject to Section 220(1)(b)(ii) of the RMA and will be held in the same Record of Title as detailed on the approved resource consent subdivision plans referenced in Condition 1 and must be shown on the survey plan 79.
 Land Covenants Areas identified in green on the approved resource consent subdivision plans referenced in Condition 1 must be subject to land covenants for vegetation protection, vegetation maintenance and the protection of the earth batter slope or retaining wall and subsoil drainage protection.
 Areas identified in cyan will be subject to a land covenants for retaining wall and subsoil drain protection.
-81. Land to Vest in Council Lots 6000-6022 on the approved resource consent subdivision plans referenced in Condition 1 must vest in the Council as a Local Purpose (Drainage) Reserve.
+80. Land to Vest in Council Lots 6000-6022 on the approved resource consent subdivision plans referenced in Condition 1 must vest in the Council as a Local Purpose (Drainage) Reserve.
 The Consent Holder must meet all costs associated with the vesting of the Local Purpose (Drainage) Reserves.
-Where vesting of reserves is to occur, all reserves must vest free of easements, encumbrances and with no utility devices, pipes, transformers, structures or the like on the land or on any of its road frontages or berms except as follows: a) Where agreed at EA stage. b) Lots 6000-6022 will vest subject to Section 239(2) of the RMA for right to convey electricity in favour of Vector Limited where required for power supply and lighting in the reserve.
-82. Road to Vest
+81. Road to Vest The proposed roads shown as Lots 800-824 on the approved resource consent subdivision plans referenced in Condition 1 must vest in the Council as roads and must be shown on the survey plan.
+The Consent Holder must meet all costs associated with the vesting of the roads.